-Bhringaraj (Eclipta prostrata) is a creeping medicinal herb.
+Bhringaraj (Eclipta prostrata) is a medicinal herb.
 This is a species of plant in the sunflower family.
-It has a long stalk and white colored flowers which are solitary, winged and about 6 to 8 mm in diameter.
+It has a long stalk and small white colored flowers which are solitary, winged and about 6 to 8 mm in diameter.
 The leaves are sessile, lance-shaped and arranged in the opposite orientation.
 It has distinct cylindrical and grey colored roots.

 The herb mostly grows in the moist regions of India, China, Nepal, Thailand, and Brazil.
 Sanskrit Name: Bhringraj / Keshraj.
 In India, it is known as bhangra or bhringaraj.